-This intense, year-long student directed project, allows students to demonstrate they have acquired 21st Century Skills and the characteristics outlined in the SC Profile of the High School Graduate and These skills are also representative of the South Carolina State Department of Education inquiry based ELA standards for reading, writing and presenting.
+This intense, year-long student directed project, allows students to demonstrate they have acquired employability skills and the characteristics outlined in the SC Profile of the High School Graduate.
+These skills are also representative of the South Carolina State Department of Education inquiry based ELA standards for reading, writing and presenting.
 These skills are Critical Thinking, Creativity, Collaboration, Communication, Information Literacy, Media Literacy, Technology Literacy, Flexibility, Leadership, Initiative, Productivity, and Social Skills.